 The Takeaway

-If you’re able to secure financing from a seller, a purchase-money mortgage may be a good fit — if you have an exit plan in a few years.
+If you’re able to secure financing from a seller, a purchase-money mortgage may be a good fit — assuming you have an exit plan for a few years down the road.
 It’s smart for both buyers and sellers to know the risks and rewards of a purchase-money mortgage.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.